-This error message appears only if you're debugging a program that uses objects.
-You tried to evaluate a member function that's either a constructor or a destructor; Turbo Debugger cannot evaluate expression that create or destroy objects.
+This error message appears only if you're debugging a program that uses C++ or Object Pascal objects.
+You tried to evaluate a member function or method that's either a constructor or a destructor; Turbo Debugger cannot evaluate expression that create or destroy objects.